PlainsightPro/Vision-Playbook/People Ops/Your Employee Journey/😢 Off-Boarding.md

 ### 3. Handing Over Company Assets 💻
 We’ll coordinate the return of any company assets, such as laptops, access cards, or other equipment.
 This process is straightforward, and our IT team will assist in managing account access and data transfer securely.

-### 4. Ciao adios 👋
+### 4. Celebrating on Your Terms 🎉
-We believe in recognizing the contributions you’ve made to the team.
-A farewell event or meeting is typically organized to give everyone a chance to say goodbye and celebrate your time at Plainsight.
+While it’s completely optional, we encourage departing team members to consider organizing a farewell drink or gathering if they wish to celebrate their time at Plainsight.
+This initiative is up to you—whether it's a casual coffee, a drink after work, or any other way you’d like to say goodbye.
+It’s your moment, so feel free to make it how you want it to be!

 ### 5. Final Payroll and Benefits 🧾
 We’ll ensure that your final paycheck and any outstanding benefits are processed promptly.
 Our People Team will provide you with all the necessary details regarding your final payment, benefits continuation, and any other important information.

 ## Staying Connected 🌍

 Just because you're leaving Plainsight doesn’t mean you’re leaving our community.
-We encourage you to stay in touch through our alumni network, where you can continue to connect with former colleagues and stay updated on company news.
+We encourage you to stay in touch through our communities and events.
+See you there!